yandex-cloud/terraform-provider-yandex/templates/dataproc_cluster/d_dataproc_cluster.md

 The `subcluster_spec` block supports:

-* `id` - ID of the Data Proc subcluster.
+* `id` - ID of the Yandex Data Processing subcluster.
-* `name` - Name of the Data Proc subcluster.
+* `name` - Name of the Yandex Data Processing subcluster.
-* `role` - Role of the subcluster in the Data Proc cluster.
+* `role` - Role of the subcluster in the Yandex Data Processing cluster.
-* `resources` - Resources allocated to each host of the Data Proc subcluster.
+* `resources` - Resources allocated to each host of the Yandex Data Processing subcluster.
 The structure is documented below.
 * `subnet_id` - The ID of the subnet, to which hosts of the subcluster belong.
-* `hosts_count` - Number of hosts within Data Proc subcluster.
+* `hosts_count` - Number of hosts within Yandex Data Processing subcluster.
 * `assign_public_ip` - The hosts of the subclusters have public IP addresses.
 * `autoscaling_config` - Optional autoscaling configuration for compute subclusters.